A Study on Large Language Models' Limitations in Multiple-Choice Question Answering: Results

 \subsubsection{Randomization}

-Randomizing the choice list, we find that 15 models are choice dependent (13 of which had produced only \verb|`A'|, and 2 had produced only \verb|`D'|), 4 models continue to answer with `Yes', and the 4 Mistral models once again show choice order independence and produce similar response distribution.
-See details in Appendix \ref{apx:randomization}.
+Randomizing the choice list, we find that 15 models are choice dependent (13 of which had produced only `A', and 2 had produced only `D'), 4 models continue to answer with `Yes', and the 4 Mistral models once again show choice order independence and produce similar response distribution.